Engineering Animation: EAI Interactive

 By 1996, EAI began to broaden its scope of development.
 This led to EAI's purchase that year of a small video game developer in Salt Lake City, Utah, headed by Bryan Brandenburg.
 This new studio became the primary location of EAI Interactive's activities.
 The Salt Lake City office worked more or less independently, though from time to time it used the services of the main Ames office for overflow work.

-As an independent game developer, EAI Interactive produced a variety of titles, including Barbie Magic Hair Styler, Trophy Buck for Sierra On-Line, Championship Bass for Electronic Arts, A Bug's Life for Disney Interactive, Clue and Outburst for Hasbro Interactive, and Scooby Doo: Mystery of the Fun Park Phantom and Animaniacs: Titantic Adventure for SouthPeak Games.
+As an independent game developer, EAI Interactive produced a variety of titles, including Barbie Magic Hair Styler, Trophy Buck for Sierra On-Line, Championship Bass for Electronic Arts, A Bug's Life for Disney Interactive, Clue and Outburst for Hasbro Interactive, and Scooby Doo: Mystery of the Fun Park Phantom and Animaniacs: A Gigantic Adventure for SouthPeak Games.

 In addition to game development, EAI's medical and scientific illustration team developed a variety of 3D interactive educational products including The Dynamic Human for McGraw Hill and The Dissectible Human for Elsevier.